-Maximum Number Of Shares Redeemable 1997 21,250 31,875
+es Redeemable 1997 10,625 21,250 31,875 42,500

 DATATAPE INCORPORATED (A Wholly-Owned Subsidiary Of Delta Tango, Inc.)

 The redemption price shall be \$100 per share plus an amount equal to all cumulative, unpaid dividends.
 The Company is not required to honor any redemption requests subsequent to June 30, 2001.
 If, prior to June 30, 2001, control of the Company is acquired by another party, the Company is required to redeem all outstanding shares of Senior Preferred Stock for \$100 per share plus an amount equal to all cumulative, unpaid dividends.
 Any shares of Senior Preferred Stock that are redeemed by the Company shall be retired and may not be reissued.